 The local news for most of the eastern US and Canada has been aflutter (ha) recently with reports of the irruption of Vanessa atalanta – the Red Admiral butterfly.
 While this is a common occurrence every spring for these butterflies to migrate north from their overwintering grounds in the southern US, . . . → Read More: The Invasion of the Butterflies

 For all intents and purposes this looks like a blue butterfly (as in subfamily Polyommatinae)… it’s very, very blue after all.
 But assumptions based on color would lead you down the incorrect road; as it turns out this butterfly is actually a species copper.
-There are subtle difference in wing shape and probably venation, but when . . . → Read More: A Copper Butterfly in Disguise
+There are subtle difference in wing shape and probably venation, but . . . → Read More: A Copper Butterfly in Disguise

 A few months ago a magnificent key to the Lepidoptera of Canada (all of them) was published by Jason Dombroskie – a PhD student from the U. of Alberta.
-The program is available for windows users only so I haven’t had a good chance to explore it yet – but the PDF is available online and covers the same . . . → Read More: Key to the Lepidoptera of Canada
+The program is available for windows users only so I haven’t had a good chance to explore it yet – but the PDF is available online . . . → Read More: Key to the Lepidoptera of Canada